 is charged with facilities planning, local arrangements, and the smooth operation of the annual meetings of the Midwest Sociological Society.

-reviews proposals for expenditure of endowment fund interest, and makes recommendations to the board in reference to such proposals.
+reviews proposals research grants, and makes recommendations to the board for funding such proposals.

 The Long Range Planning Committee

 shall continually consider the long-range goals and needs of the Midwest Sociological Society and shall assess and oversee the Society’s programs and committees to ensure that those goals and needs are being appropriately addressed.